pfunzowalter/astro-pipeline-tutorial/docs/README.md

 The selection is crucial because the initial steps of the OXKAT calibration process have shown to be less effective or fails when the primary and secondary calibrators is the same.
 Using separate calibrators helps ensure the pipeline runs smoothly during the early processing steps.

 ## Observation details
-Similarly you can run the `listobs` for this MS and the `1491550051-details.txt` file would look like.
+Similarly if you run the `listobs()` for this MS and the `1491550051-details.txt` file would look like.
 ```
 ================================================================================
            MeasurementSet Name:  /scratch3/users/walter/pipeline-training/deep2-2/1491550051.ms      MS Version 2